mrzealot/preprocessorblog/_posts/2022-11-04-robert-greene-the-48-laws-of-power.md

 ## Summary

-To sum up, I would like to echo what what we alreay discussed in the introduction: these "laws" are not here to teach us to be despicable worms!
+To sum up, I would simply like to echo what we've already discussed in the introduction: these "laws" are not here to teach us to be despicable worms!
 But in order to break the rules, we must first know what the rules are.
 And, of course, nothing is stopping others from trying to be despicable worms against us -- only they won't be so successful, hopefully, as we'll be prepared now.

 So, if some of these don't really sound like a good fit, ignore 'em.
 If they do fit, though, then get dressing!
-I for one will definitely try to A) shut my mouth a bit more often, B) argue with my actions instead of my words, C) be more mindful to my "image", and D) be bolder in my actions.
+I for one will definitely try to A) shut my mouth a bit more often, B) argue with my actions instead of my words, C) be more mindful of my "reputation", and D) be bolder in what I do.

 > Not knowing the law does not excuse anyone.
 > > Ignorantia legis neminem excusat.